pierangeloc/pierangeloc.github.io.old/source/_posts/2015-07-06-ride-the-camel-1.markdown

 ####Routing
 Routes are specified in Camel by extending the abstract class  `RouteBuilder`, which provides all the Camel DSL goodness.
 All we have to do is implement the `configure() ` method and specify the route(s).
 A route has one _consumer endpoint_, representing the point the processing starts from, and one or more _producer endpoints_, to represent delegation steps outside the present route, typically using _Camel components_.
 In our case we want to consume requests coming to our REST resource, therefore we will specify this circumstance in the `from`.
 The [`cxfrs`](http://camel.apache.org/cxfrs.html) component is used to expose or consume rest services through CXF.
 Being used in a `from` clause means it is acting as a REST server.
-The _transport layer_ is provided in our case by a _Jetty server_ that we embed in our application, but a standard Servlet transport could be used as well.
+The _transport layer_ is provided in our case by a _Jetty server_ that we embed in our application, but a standard Servlet transport could be used as well when running within a container.

 After the `from(...)` we specify the EIP that must be applied in our processing logic, and the DSL provides a natural and straightforward way to do so.
-A simple, dummy  implementation of this concept applied to our use case results in this initial version of our route builder, that accepts any JSON request and replies with a static JSON response.
+A simple, dummy  implementation of this concept applied to our use case results in this initial version of our route builder, that defines one route that accepts any JSON request and replies with a static JSON response.
 This allows us to inspect how a `Processor` works in Camel.
 All the processing steps in Camel are essentially done through a chain of `Processor` implementations, each acting on a mutable instance of `Exchange` (we will get back later to the details of the `Exchange`).
-In a `Processor` we can access directly the structure of the `Exchange`, but to some extent we can do this also through the DSL, and in general using the DSL gives us a more consistent view of the processing, without the need to inspect the details of a specific `Processor` implementation.
+The DSL implicitly introduces processors in a transparent way, however in an explicit `Processor` we can access directly the structure of the `Exchange`.
+To some extent we can do this also through the DSL, and in general using the DSL gives us a more consistent view of the processing, without the need to inspect the details of a specific `Processor` implementation.

 ```Java